fosslight/fosslight-guide-en/scanner/3_dependency.md

   - Go : go.mod
   - Nuget : packages.config / {project name}.csproj
   - Helm : Chart.yaml
+  - Unity : Library/PackageManager/ProjectCache
 ```

 - Swift package manager
   - Exceptionally, you can run "fosslight_dependency -m swift -t {token} command in the path where {Projectname}.xcodeproj file is located.
   - Then it can find the 'Package.resolved' file in {Projectname}.xcodeproj/project.xcworkspace/xcshareddata/swiftpm and run automatically.
+- Unity
+  - You can run "fosslight_dependency -m unity" command in the path where 'Library' folder is located.

 ## 📁 Result
 ```